exercism/ruby/exercises/concept/exceptions/.docs/introduction.md

 ZeroDivisionError (divided by 0)
 ```

-In case we want to stop this shut down process we need to react to the error.
-This is called "rescuing" and exception:
+In case we want to stop this shut down process we need to react to the exception.
+This is called "rescuing" an exception:

 ```ruby
 begin